Summary

 Explanation

 In this example, the goal is to sum the number in column C when the text in column B contains specific pairs of colors.
-For example, the formula should sum Number when Text contains both "red" and "blue".
+For example, the formula should sum Number when the text contains both "red" and "blue".
 Order is not important, the two colors can appear anywhere in the cell.
 However, both colors must appear in the same cell.
 This problem can be solved with the SUMIFS function, which is designed to sum numbers based on multiple criteria.

 SUMIFS function

 The SUMIFS function sums cells in a range that meet one or more conditions, referred to as criteria.
 The syntax for the SUMIFS function depends on the number of conditions needed.
-Each separate condition will require a range and a criteria.
+Each separate condition will require a range and criteria.
 The generic syntax for SUMIFS looks like this:

 =SUMIFS(sum_range,range1,criteria1) // 1 condition